What is bisphenol (BPA) and why should we avoid it?

 How do we recognize plastics with bisphenol A?

 These plastics can be identified by the symbol PC.
 Plastics containing BPA exhibit excellent heat resistance are stiff, light and transparent.
 This substance is very important to avoid in baby bottles.
-Check that the bottle is writing BPA free or that the company does not use plastics with bisphenol A.
+Check that the bottle is writing BPA and or that the company does not use plastics with bisphenol A.

 How do we avoid bisphenol A in our daily lives?

 Avoid the use of BPA-coated cans.
 Also, carefully select the plastic utensils and thermos supplied and ensure that BPA has not been used in their manufacture. (look for markup BPA FREE)